FRom the pRL / originally written in english / C20TH / europe / england

 An enigma then; later though, the narrator discovers clues to his character: he is a “connoisseur” of pornography and is involved in an opium-dealing ring in Laos.
 All these discoveries, including a cryptic love note from his third wife, the countess, leads her to disobey his ultimatum – that she not enter the locked room in the west wing – where she discovers his true nature as a murderer.

-In this section, you’ll learn characterisation techniques employed by prose writers (‘STEAL a Symbol’) and discuss the nature of the Marquis’ power.
+In this section, you’ll learn characterisation techniques employed by prose writers (‘STEALS’) and discuss the nature of the Marquis’ power.
 It is three-pronged: his ancient bloodline, his formidable wealth, and the way he projects an image of authority.
-However, what the narrator comes to understand, and what the Bloody Chamber stories can teach us is that such power can be illusory.
-We must simply refuse to fall under it’s spell.
+However, what the narrator comes to understand, and what the Bloody Chamber stories can teach us, is that such power can be illusory.
+We must simply refuse to fall under its spell.

 ‘The Bloody Chamber reveals that the projection of power is often illusory; it does not lie in an aristocratic heritage, money or fine clothes and jewels, although people think these things are powerful.’

 Explore the above statement in a short essay about power in The Bloody Chamber.
 Use the Marquis as your case study.
 Collect your thoughts about how the Marquis’ power rests on his wealth, aristocratic heritage and how he projects a powerful image.
 In what ways does the story suggest that the Marquis is not truly powerful at all?